arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

 ### MCP

 An MCP server allows the AI to connect to an external API.
-Each MCP server exposes a set of tools the AI can call to interact with the API.
+MCP servers expose a set of tools the AI can call to interact with the API.

+MCPs and tool calling make it possible to group and distribute these capabilities.

-## Problems with Tool calling and MCP
+## Issues with Tool calling and MCP

 The two approaches present these problems: